wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

     4. Create a `contracts.json` file in the `deploy-config` directory:

         ```bash
-        touch deploy-config/contracts.json
+        echo '{}' > deploy-config/contracts.json
         ```

         This file can be left blank initially.
 It will be automatically updated with the deployed contract addresses after a successful deployment

+2. **Set up your Node.js environment** - you'll need to set up your Node.js environment to run the deployment script

+    1. Initialize a Node.js project:

+        ```bash
+        npm init -y
+        ```

+    2. Install the necessary dependencies:

+        ```bash
+        npm install ethers dotenv readline-sync @types/readline-sync
+        ```

+        These dependencies are required for the deployment script to work properly.

+5. **Compile your smart contracts** - compile your smart contracts using Foundry.
+This ensures that your contracts are up-to-date and ready for deployment

+    - Run the following command to compile your contracts:

+        ```bash
+        forge build
+        ```

+        This will generate the necessary ABI and bytecode files in a directory named `/out`.

+    The expected output should be similar to this:

+    --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-6.html"

-2. **Write the deployment script** - you’ll need a script to automate the deployment of your contracts.
+3. **Write the deployment script** - you’ll need a script to automate the deployment of your contracts.
 Let’s create the deployment script

     1. Create a new file named `deploy.ts` in the `/src` directory:

         ```bash
-        touch src/deploy.ts
+        touch script/deploy.ts
         ```

-    2. Load imports and configuration:
+    2. Open the file and load imports and configuration:

         ```typescript
         --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:1:7"
         ```

         Import the required libraries and modules to interact with Ethereum, handle file paths, load environment variables, and enable user interaction via the terminal.

+    3. Define interfaces to be used for chain configuration and contract deployment:

+        ```typescript
+        --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:9:25"
+        ```

+        These interfaces define the structure of the chain configuration and the contract deployment details.

     3. Load and select the chains for deployment:

         ```typescript